PVirie/thinking/README.md

     ...
     ```

+If you want to purely install the python code, you can follow the steps in the docker files.

 ## Run experiments

 -   By default, use program script `./run_manual.sh {configuration} {path to file} {optional flags}` to execute the python file with the selected configuration.
 (See table below.)